Tylerdevries/Memory-Game/README.md

 Memory game is used to display how pure, vanilla Javascript can be used to create a simple but fun card based memory game.
 I used many javascript concepts such as for loops and if statements to create the majority of the site within javascript exclusively.

+The target audience for this game would be people of all ages.
+I wish to achieve this through the simplicity of the sites design and function.

 ## Features:

 ### Heading